Pinkie Boyfriend shorts in the sunshine

 Fighter Girls has made a lot of changes to its online shop and catalogue over the past year or so.
 This includes both an increased offering of great women’s martial arts and fitness apparel, but also a clarification of the different cuts of its women’s MMA shorts; their board shorts are notorious as awesome and as particular in cut and fit.
 Fighter Girls are the premium purveyor of women’s fight wear and they do a great job of creating goods for women, however their stuff, while good value, isn’t cheap and they can be tough to wear for some body shapes.
 By categorising their women’s shorts as styles 301, 302, 304 and 305 it is easier to choose the right kind of cut for your needs.

-I treated myself to a pair of the Pinkie Logo Hottie Boyfriend shorts and asked the readers of review of the All Around the World shorts.
+You can see photos of the front, back and side of each of these shorts at the bottom of this post as well as fuller details of the 301s and 302s in my review of the All Around the World shorts.
 In all cases, I wear the US7/UK10 and the following table gives a break down of the size differentials between the shorts.(1) These measurements are post-washing on a warm 60°C cycle; the great synthetic, sweat-wicking, slightly stretchy fabric of the board shorts is very resistant to shrinkage or fading and my black shorts have held their colour well over the past year.

-| Style | A (cm/in) | B (cm/in) | C (cm/in) | D (cm/in) | E (cm/in) |
+Style | A (cm/in) | B (cm/in) | C (cm/in) | D (cm/in) | E (cm/in) |

-| 301 | 43/16.9 | 30.5/12.0 | 39/15.4 | 20.5/8.1 | 28/11.0 |
+301 | 43/16.9 | 30.5/12.0 | 39/15.4 | 20.5/8.1 | 28/11.0 |

-| 302 | 45.5/17.9 | 31/12.2 | 40/15.7 | 20.5/8.1 | 29.5/11.6 |
+302 | 45.5/17.9 | 31/12.2 | 40/15.7 | 20.5/8.1 | 29.5/11.6 |

-| 304 | 45.5/17.9 | 29/11.4 | 40.5/15.9 | 20.5/8.1 | 28/11.0 |
+304 | 45.5/17.9 | 29/11.4 | 40.5/15.9 | 20.5/8.1 | 28/11.0 |

 Fighter Girls Long Board Short Fit